 Subscribe to the Pacific Elementary mailing list.
-We also encourage you to join the Pacific School Facebook Page and the Parents' Club Facebook Page.
+We also encourage you to join the Pacific School Facebook Group and follow the Parents' Club Facebook Page.

 The company that makes the weather station (Ambient Weather) at the school has added a new service for viewing the information in a web page.
 It's called Ambientweather.net and has a large graphical display with no ads!
 Click here for the link!